 Please read this page carefully, as the rules for registration and voting are somewhat more complicated than you might think.

-- Voters who are voting for the first time in a polling place are still required under existing law to present a form of ID.
+- Voters who are voting for the first time in a PA polling place are required under existing law to present a form of ID.
+Swarthmore College ID qualifies.

 - Do NOT use an out-of-state driver's license for Pennsylvania voter ID.
-(It is not on the approved list.)
+(See the approved list.)